 There are 54 students currently preparing to exit these programs, and 32 of those students are currently employed.

-From 2010 to 2013, 115 students completed these programs, and 72 of those students were employed at the time they exited (63 percent).
+From 2010-13, 115 students completed these programs, and of those 72 were employed at the time they exited (63 percent).

 Some strategies the consortium uses to expand these programs are: